temporalio/documentation/docs/java/workflows.md

 Another way to deal with the execution history size limits is to use Child Workflows, however they themselves could eventually, if long running, experience the same issue in which case you can again apply the "ContinueAsNew" feature if needed.

+"ContinueAsNew" can also be used in [child Workflows](#child-workflows).
+Note that in this case the parent Workflow is not aware if its child Workflows called "ContinueAsNew".
+This way a child Workflow can call "ContinueAsNew" as many times as it needs, and the parent Workflow will get notified when the last run of the child Workflow completes or fails.